ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 For Haunted Museum II and Gaia Attack 4, to fix the movie read error, install [wmv9VCMsetup](https://www.videohelp.com/software/WMV9-VCM), also in Windows command prompt with admin privilege, run "regsvr32 %SystemRoot%\SysWOW64\ir50_32.dll".

+For Tomb Raider, to fix the aiming issue, set screen resolution to 1920x1080, you may need to reset previous settings in Windows registry, in folder "\HKEY_CURRENT_USER\SOFTWARE\Sarbakan\SquareEnix_TombRaider", set "Screenmanager Resolution Width..." to 1920 (Decimal), "Screenmanager Resolution Height..." to 1080 (Decimal).

+For Gundam Spirits of Zeon, to fix title screen freezing, try to uncheck General - Hideconsolewindow in game settings.

+For Night Hunter After Dark Chapter 2, to fix the crosshair issue, try to check General - Windowed in game settings.

+For games like Castlevania and Wartran Troopers, the Coin key mapping may not work, try to check General - Freeplay in game settings.

 For Point Blank X, to fix the ticket dispenser error and memory test freeze, append following lines to file ".\PBX100-2-NA-MPR0-A63_Data\Setting.ini" in game folder:

 TICKET 0